nickherrick/MyTODO/README.md

 <a name="getting-started" />
 ## Getting Started ##
 The sample includes a step-by-step [getting started](https://github.com/WindowsAzure-Samples/MyTODO/blob/master/GettingStarted.md) document explaining the setup process for myTODO.
 The whole setup process should take 15 minutes, in which you'll get a great introduction to how ASP.NET MVC and Windows Azure Web Sites.

+## Sample Site on MSDN ##
+This sample is also provided via the [MSDN Windows Azure Samples Site](http://code.msdn.microsoft.com/MyTODO-on-Windows-Azure-731f88d0).
+You can download the code in zip format from MSDN [here](http://code.msdn.microsoft.com/MyTODO-on-Windows-Azure-731f88d0/file/62133/8/MyTODO%20on%20Windows%20Azure%20Web%20Sites.zip).